SysKitTeam/docs-point/docs/point-collaborators/manage-workspaces/manage-workspaces.md

   * **Contribute** - user can view, add, update, and delete list items and documents
   * **Read** - user can view pages and list items, and download documents

-To change permissions, repeat [the initial step listed above ](#manage-workspaces) so that only your **Microsoft Groups** are visible on the Microsoft Teams & Groups screen.
+To change permissions, repeat [the initial steps above](#manage-workspace-access) so that only your **Microsoft Groups** are visible on the Microsoft Teams & Groups screen.

 When you see a list of your groups, take the following steps: